robertbuecker/serialed-examples/README.md

 # Serial Electron Diffraction Data Processing
-Notebooks and scripts for serial electron diffraction analysis using diffractem (https://github.org/robertbuecker/diffractem) and CrystFEL (https://www.desy.de/~twhite/crystfel/ or https://stash.desy.de/projects/CRYS/repos/crystfel/).
-Both are mandatory dependenices to make any sense out of this.
+Notebooks and scripts for serial electron diffraction analysis using diffractem (https://github.org/robertbuecker/diffractem) and CrystFEL (https://www.desy.de/~twhite/crystfel/).
+For the latter, you will need the electron diffraction-enabled version from https://stash.desy.de/projects/MPSDED/repos/crystfel/browse.

 Get the required raw data at https://empiar.org via the accession code `EMPIAR-10542`